nestorSag/rlmodels/README.md

 # rlmodels: Out-of-the-box reinforcement learning

-This project is a collection of some popular reinforcement learning algorithms.
+This project is a collection of some popular optimisation algorithms for reinforcement learning problem.
 At the moment the available models are:

 * Double Q network with prioritazed experience replay (PER)
 * Covariance matrix adaptive evolutionary strategy (CMAES)